lukifer23/Matrix0/docs/model_v2.md

 5. **Performance Analysis**: Compare with V1 baseline

 ### Troubleshooting
-- **SSL Issues**: Disable enhanced SSL tasks, fall back to basic
+- **SSL Issues**: Disable enhanced SSL tasks, fall back to basic (current state)
 - **Multi-Modal Problems**: Disable visual processing, use symbolic only
 - **LLM Integration Failures**: Disable LLM tutor, use traditional training
 - **Performance Degradation**: Reduce model complexity, adjust hyperparameters

 ---

-This enhanced V2 design represents a significant evolution of Matrix0, combining architectural improvements with novel learning capabilities.
+This enhanced V2 design represents a significant evolution of Matrix0, combining architectural improvements with SSL foundation ready for enhancement.
 The phased implementation approach ensures stability while enabling cutting-edge features like LLM-guided training and multi-modal learning.
 All features are configurable and can be enabled/disabled independently, providing maximum flexibility and risk mitigation.